nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="border: 1px solid #e0e0e0; padding: 16px; border-radius: 8px; background-color: #FCF3CF; margin-bottom: 16px;">

-💡 **Tip for Beginners**: Taking the time to review these prerequisites will help you become comfortable with Prudy’s interface and enable you to manage client data efficiently.
+💡 **Tip**: Taking the time to review these prerequisites will help you become comfortable with Prudy’s interface and enable you to manage client data efficiently.
 </div>

 --------------------------------------------------------------------------------------------------------------------